1 (Wednesday) 7:50 pm - 22 (Wednesday) 9:05 pm

 Previous Experience and Knowledge Needed?

 Athletic ability is required: the course is not suitable for those who are motion impaired.
+This course is in its second term so some experience is needed.
+Contact the office with queries and the tutor will contact you to check suitability.

 By the end of the course you will have the opportunity to: